Test Drive 4: Development and release

 The Dodge Viper is one of the fourteen vehicles licensed for Test Drive 4.

 English video game developer Pitbull Syndicate was established in December 1996 by eight experienced programmers and artists.
 In 1997, the studio designed Test Drive 4 in collaboration with publisher Accolade.
 According to Accolade president and CEO Jim Barnett, the game exploits 3D graphics to offer a satisfactory driving experience.
 Its fourteen vehicles were used under license from car designers such as Chrysler, the owner of the Dodge and Plymouth automobile brands.
 In contrast to multi-lap circuits found in most other racing games, Test Drive 4 only had linear point-to-point courses.
 The game's race tracks are realistically modeled after real places such as Kyoto, Japan and Washington, DC.
 Test Drive 4s techno-oriented soundtrack includes licensed songs from the bands Orbital and The Younger, Younger 28's; Accolade executive producer Chris Downend considered the two bands suitable for the game's energetic gameplay style.

 Test Drive 4 was displayed at the 1997 Electronic Entertainment Expo (E3), and Accolade announced its November release date.
-Prior to its completion, the publisher spent $2 million dollars on a promotional campaign for the game; television commercials ran on ESPN, Speedvision, and MTV during the final two weeks of November, and radio advertisements appeared on The Howard Stern Show in December.
+Prior to its completion, the publisher spent $2 million on a promotional campaign for the game; television commercials ran on ESPN, Speedvision, and MTV during the final two weeks of November, and radio advertisements appeared on The Howard Stern Show in December.
 Accolade vice president Stan Roach said that the company anticipated the game to be the highest-selling racing title of the winter season (and also its most successful product "in years"), and that the advertisements are the first time they signed promotional deals with broadcasting media since the beginning of the "16-bit market".
 Accolade published the game on 3 November for PlayStation, and 24 November for Microsoft Windows.
 The Windows release came in two versions, one with support for 3dfx video cards, and another with a software renderer.
 Electronic Arts imported its PlayStation version to Japan on 2 April 1998.